 I have described earlier how transparency is an important factor in these types.
 JPG images aren’t transparent.
 They don’t contain any transparent pixels in them.
 On the contrary, PNGs are transparent.

+When considering PNG or JPG for website, using one of these foramte depends on your preferences, choice and website speed.
 Although each format has its own perks, you have to be careful while making a choice when it comes to websites.
 As a website owner, you know that both the quality and speed of your site matter for SEO ranking.
 An image format has a direct impact on both.

 In my opinion, you should use a balanced mixture of both JPG and PNG formats.
 Use JPG for general images to make the site load faster.
 However, use PNG whenever you want to upload important images such as logos, feature images and graphics.